upendrabhattarai/Earwig_genome_project/Denovo_repeat_library/Repeatmoduler.md

-# 1. De novo repeat identification
+# 1. Repeat library preparation
 ## i.
 RepeatModuler
 Repeatmodeler uses RECON, RepeatScout and Tandem Repeats Finder (TRF) to build a repeat library for an assembly.
 RECON is good in finding less conserved elements in the genome while RepeatScout finds highly conserved repetitive elements.